ziyixiaoo0/Toronto-Island-Ferry-Traffic-Analysis/README.md

 # Toronto Island Ferry Traffic Analysis

 ## Background
 This project combines my passion for data and my love for Toronto Island.
 As a Toronto resident who often visits the island, I recently noticed long ferry wait times and was curious about the factors behind them.
-By exploring and analyzing real-world data, I aimed to identify trends and showcase my skills as an early-career data scientist.
+By exploring and analyzing real-world data, I aimed to identify trends and showcase my skills as a data scientist.

 ## Project Goal
 Earlier this year, ferry wait times reached record levels.
 I wanted to find out: Were we actually experiencing record-breaking visitor numbers, or was something else driving these delays?